Cambridge Analytica: Data scandal

+Kogan's app exploited a feature of Facebook's Graph API (version 1.0), which permitted any third-party app to access not only the app user's data, but also the full profile data of all of that user's Facebook friends, without those friends' knowledge or consent.
+This platform-wide design was available to all developers and was used by tens of thousands of apps; Facebook CEO Mark Zuckerberg later told the House Energy and Commerce Committee that the company was auditing "tens of thousands" of apps that had had access to large amounts of user data.
+Because the average Facebook user at the time had approximately 300 friends, the 270,000 users who installed Kogan's app yielded data on up to 87 million people.
+Facebook deprecated the friends-data API in April 2014 and shut it down entirely in April 2015, but data already collected by apps remained in developers' possession.
+Kogan passed this data to Cambridge Analytica, breaching Facebook's terms of service.

 On 1 May 2018, Cambridge Analytica and its parent company SCL filed for insolvency proceedings and closed operations.
 Alexander Tayler, a former director for Cambridge Analytica, was appointed director of Emerdata on 28 March 2018.
 Rebekah Mercer, Jennifer Mercer, Alexander Nix and Johnson Chun Shun Ko, who has links to American businessman Erik Prince, are in leadership positions at Emerdata.
 The Russo brothers are producing an upcoming film on Cambridge Analytica.
 In 2019 the Federal Trade Commission filed an administrative complaint against Cambridge Analytica for misuse of data.
 In 2020, the British Information Commissioner's Office closed a three-year inquiry into the company, concluded that Cambridge Analytica was "not involved" in the 2016 Brexit referendum and found no additional evidence for Russia's alleged interference during the campaign.
 US sensitive polling and election data, however, were passed to Russian Intelligence via a Cambridge Analytica contractor Sam Patten, Trump campaign manager Paul Manafort, and Russian agent Konstantin Kilimnik, who was indicted during the affair.